 An age where data extraction is considered a norm

-While some expense management software solutions still seem outdated, the outliers use machine learning models to combat these pain points.
+While some travel and expense management software solutions still seem outdated, the outliers use machine learning models to combat these pain points.
 This allows for a once "time-consuming" process to evolve into a “one-click activity” for employees and finance teams, alike.

 With accurate data extraction, finance executives can seamlessly review expenses.
 This reduces any chances of reporting errors and fraudulent claims.
 We expect more solutions to introduce data extraction capabilities.
 The only question is - How accurately can they extract data from expense receipts?